Brand loyalty can be very sensitive to product changes like the time when Marker’s Mark learned that changes can backfire when not done properly.

 With all the mass amounts of publicity came criticism from thousands of people.
 The loyal customers were out and speaking loudly.
 This could have been complete suicide for the brand.
 Maker’s Mark responded very wisely and in such a way that they gained even more publicity.
 A few days later they wrote an announcement on Facebook.
 They told their fans they have decided to reverse their decision due to the overwhelming response of their customers.
 The name of the letter: “You Spoke.
 We Listened.”
 Their fans were excited.
 They felt their favorite brand of bourbon actually heard them and based their decisions on their wants.

 Prior to the reversal letter, none of the posts on Facebook reached 10,000 likes.
-Most posts were within the 1,500-5,000 ranges.
+Most posts were within the 1,500-5,000 range.
 The letter so far has received over 27,000 likes, just within three days.
 Maker’s Mark quickly realized that loyalty to their brand greatly depended on their consistency in delivering the same product.
 It is not often that a company is able to incite such a reaction from their client base by making a minor change in their product.

 The Effect On Brand Loyalty

-Interestingly, it appears that Maker’s Mark has gained more brand loyalty than they might have had before.
+Interestingly, it appears that Maker’s Mark has gained more brand loyalty than it might have had before.
 They took this as an opportunity to tell their customers that they do listen to them.
 This is smart because it has been proven again and again that people loved to be heard.
 Their current social media campaign accentuates this.

 They posted a close-up photo of the bottle’s label.
 The image showed the original alcohol proof and captioned it, “You Spoke.
 We Listened.
 Here’s Proof.”
 They received over 2,400 likes, 210 shares, and 235 comments (which many are responses by Maker’s Mark).
 Many of the comments left by individuals were letting Maker’s know how relieved and thankful for reversing their decision.
 Maker’s Mark responded to many of the comments by thanking people for their loyalty and support.
 One comment Maker’s left said, “We did hear you!
 The overwhelming response we received made us realize how passionate so many people are about this brand.”

-There are also some comments of people expressing skepticism whether this was a publicity stunt by Maker’s, but still, they did not seem to care.
+There are also some comments of people expressing skepticism about whether this was a publicity stunt by Maker’s, but still, they did not seem to care.
 One man left a comment saying, “Not entirely convinced this wasn’t a stunt, but I don’t care.
 Thank you for doing the right thing.”
 Maker’s Mark denies that this was a stunt but rather it is what they thought was the best decision for the company.
 Whether it was a stunt or not, Maker’s Mark appeared to have damaged their brand loyalty.
 Then redeemed and increased it by a simple reversal of their decision.
 If Maker’s did not know where they stood on brand loyalty a week ago, they definitely know now.

 Samuels, Rob, and Bill Samuels, Jr. “You Spoke.
 We Listened.”
 Maker’s Mark Facebook Page.
 Maker’s Mark, 17 Feb.
 2013.
 Web.
 19 Feb.
 2013.